rohitraju1966/My-Projects/README.md

-# My_projects
+# My projects
-My data science and machine learning projects
+Projects that I have worked on